-We then computed the average pairwise distance between participants across conditions (Fig 2b).
-In solo rounds, the four participants foraged on separate but identical fields, allowing us to calculate pairwise distances "as-if" they were on the same field.
-This analysis revealed closer foraging proximity in smooth than in random environments (-0.6 [-0.8,-0.4]; Fig. S2a).
-Comparing group to solo rounds, participants socially distanced themselves in groups by actively avoiding each other in random environments (0.3 [0.1, 0.5]), but not in smooth environments (0.004 [-0.2,0.2]).
-While there was no aggregate social distancing effect in smooth environments, this does not negate the role of context-dependent changes in social distance, as we show below.
+Next, as an initial analysis of social interactions, we computed the average pairwise distance between participants across conditions (Fig 2c).
+In solo rounds, the four participants foraged on separate but identical fields, allowing us to calculate an asocial baseline by superimposing their spatial coordinates as if they were on the same field.
+This analysis revealed greater social distancing in random compared to smooth environments (0.6 [0.8,0.4]; Fig. S5a), which was reliably larger when comparing group rounds to the asocial baseline (0.3 [0.1, 0.5]), suggesting an active increase in avoidance.
+In smooth environments, where participants generally foraged in greater proximity to each other, social distance was not reliably different from the asocial baseline (0.004 [-0.2,0.2]).
+Later, we show that this lack of difference in social distance at the aggregate level hides context-dependent changes (see Temporal dynamics).